kottoization/RAG-LLM-for-Education/README.md

-# EduGen
+# RAG LLM for education | EduGen

-EduGen is a modular learning-material generation toolkit built around Large Language Models and retrieval‑augmented generation techniques.
+RAG LLM system for personalized education, called EduGen is a modular learning-material generation toolkit built around Large Language Models and retrieval‑augmented generation techniques.
 It exposes a command‑line interface and a Gradio web application that together provide a suite of interactive study aids: